-Galapagos National Park, some 600 miles west of the Ecuadoran coast, is a prime bucket list candidate for many travelers.
-Made famous by the British scientist Charles Darwin -- who visited in the mid-19th century and later published his book On the Origin of Species by Means of Natural Selection -- the volcanic archipelago of more than 200 islands and islets draws thousands of visitors each year.
+Galapagos National Park, some 600 miles west of the Ecuadoran coast, is a prime bucket list destination for many travelers.
+Made famous by the British scientist Charles Darwin — who visited in the mid-19th century and later published his book On the Origin of Species by Means of Natural Selection — the volcanic archipelago of more than 200 islands and islets draws thousands of visitors each year.

-Considering the marvelous scenery and sea creatures, not to mention the significant costs ($200-$500+ per day), a Galapagos adventure is indeed the trip of a lifetime for many.
-Whether you're considering a trip in the near future or are just dreaming of the ultimate adventure, here are five things Galapagos visitors should know:1.
-When to go.
+Considering the marvelous scenery and sea creatures, a Galapagos adventure is indeed the trip of a lifetime for many.
+Whether you're considering a trip in the near future or are just dreaming of the ultimate adventure, here are five things Galapagos visitors should know:

 The Galapagos archipelago that cruise ships visit consists of 13 main islands and six smaller islands.
-Since the islands are close together, some under 10 miles apart, itineraries sometimes include two port calls a day -- one in the morning and one in the afternoon.
-This is especially typical of 10-day sailings.
+Since the islands are close together, some under 10 miles apart, itineraries sometimes include two port calls a day, depending on how long your sailing is.
 The major islands are: Baltra, Espanola, Fernandina, Floreana, Genovesa, Isabela, Marchena, Pinta, Pinzon, San Cristobal, Santa Cruz, Santa Fe, and Santiago.

-According to Galapagos Conservancy (formerly the Charles Darwin Foundation), visitors will have opportunities to view mammals like the Galapagos penguin, sea lion, and humpback whale as well as reptiles like the giant tortoise, sea turtle, land and marine iguana, and lava lizard.
-Plenty of birds also call the islands home, including red- and blue-footed boobies, albatross, cormorant, flamingo, and heron.
+According to Galapagos Conservancy, visitors will have opportunities to view mammals like the Galapagos penguin, sea lion, and humpback whale; along with reptiles like the giant tortoise, sea turtle, land and marine iguana, and lava lizard.
+Plenty of birds also also inhabit the islands, including red- and blue-footed boobies, albatrosses, cormorants, flamingoes, and herons.